UBC-MDS/dsci522_group21/CONTRIBUTING.md

-# Contributing to the Bank Marketing Campaign Analysis Project
+# Contributing to the Identifying the Top Three Predictors of Term Deposit Subscriptions Analysis Project

 This document outlines how to contribute to the Bank Marketing Campaign Analysis project.